 Media coverage of COVID-19 vaccines under development have indicated that PER.C6 and HEK cells are used in some COVID-19 vaccines.

 Other Non-human Cell Lines: Cell lines used in vaccine development come from more than human cells and include the use of cells from chickens, dogs, cows, pigs, hamsters, and insects.
 To determine the presence of these cells, please consult the above resource links for vaccine ingredient information.

-To learn more about diseases and vaccines and their associated risks and benefits, visit NVIC’s well-referenced Disease and Vaccine webpages.
+To learn more about vaccines and diseases and their associated risks and benefits, visit NVIC’s well-referenced Vaccines & Diseases.
 As always, NVIC encourages consumers to continue to research to inform themselves as they make vaccination decisions.